-We suggest there is scope to increase the exemption for situations where a person builds a new dwelling to support construction of new housing stock in Tasmania.
+We suggest there is scope to increase the exemption for situations where a person builds a new dwelling to support construction of new housing stock in Tasmania that meets accessible housing design principles.

 7. Address the growing issue of homelessness facing vulnerable seniors in Tasmania